10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 What You Will Learn

-1. You will learn about the most common mistakes non-fiction authors make when creating their books.
+1. You will learn non-fiction authors’ most common mistakes when creating their books.

-2. You will learn how to recognize these mistakes, and how to fix them.
+2. You will learn to recognize these mistakes and how to fix them.

 3. You will learn how and why avoiding these mistakes in the first place will help you sell more books.